prcutler/paulcutler.org/content/project/speakerstand-lights/index.md

 ## About

 I started working on this off and on over the summer and fall of 2021.
 At first, I spent dozens of hours trying to port two similar projects which used digital mics to making it use an analog mic.
 I finally bought a digital mic and was able to get the mic to work using existing code.
-Just weeks after getting the mic working and learning all about Fast Fourier Transforms and spectograms, Adafruit sent out Adabgit comox 020 with the Adafruit EyeLights LED Glasses.
-One of the code sample for the LED glasses was also sound reactive and I was able to port that code to the FeatherWing in just minutes.
+Just weeks after getting the mic working and learning all about Fast Fourier Transforms and spectograms, Adafruit sent out Adabox 020 with the Adafruit EyeLights LED Glasses.
+One of the code samples for the LED glasses was also sound reactive and I was able to port that code to the FeatherWing in just minutes.
 I had never used NeoPixels or the `pixel_framebuf` module before, but once I understood them I was able to get this working.

 ### Parts Needed